 Do you have a hutch in your dining room?
-This is one of the BEST ways to highlight seasonal decor in a dining room, whether it’s a formal dining space or an area of your open floor plan.
-This is true whether your furniture has open shelves or glass doors.
+This is one of the BEST ways to highlight seasonal decor items in a dining room, whether it’s a formal dining space or an area of your open floor plan.
+This is true whether your furniture has open shelving or glass doors.

 Natural Elements – Notice in the photos below that all of the beautiful hutches have something natural or alive.
 It doesn’t have to be a real plant, you can use faux plants, especially if your dining room doesn’t get lots of natural light.